galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 ## Adapter and chimera removal with porechop

-Nanopore sequencing technology requires to ligate adapters to both ends of genomic material to facilitate the strand capture and loading of a processive enzyme at the 5'end, boosting the effectiveness o the sequencing process.
-Adapter sequences should be remove removed because they __can interfere with aligment of reads__ to 16S rRNA gene reference database, for which we will use the __porechop__ tool ({% cite rrwick2017 %}).
+Nanopore sequencing technology requires to ligate adapters to both ends of genomic material to facilitate the strand capture and loading of a processive enzyme at the 5'end, boosting the effectiveness of the sequencing process.
+Adapter sequences should be removed because they __can interfere with aligment of reads__ to 16S rRNA gene reference database, for which we will use the __porechop__ tool ({% cite rrwick2017 %}).

 > ### {% icon comment %} Comment
 > If you are interested in Nanopore sequecing technology, you can find more information in {% cite Jain2016 %}.